pepstock-org/Charba-Wiki/docs/Configuration.md

 chart.getOptions().getTooltips().setCustomCallback(new TooltipCustomCallback() {

    /**
-    * Custom tooltips allow you to hook into the tooltip
+    * Custom tooltips allow you to hook in the tooltip
     * rendering process so that you can render the tooltip in your own
     * custom way.
     *